onealanil/Dotnep-nepali-compiler/README.md

 - Full Documentation: [Link to Documentation]

 ## 🤝 Contributing

-Contributions are welcome!
-Please submit pull requests or open issues on the GitHub repository.
+We welcome contributions to the dotnep project!
+If you're interested in helping improve NepaliLang, please feel free to submit pull requests or open issues on this GitHub repository.

 ## 👨‍💻 Author
 Created with ❤️ by Anil Bhandari